coastalcph/semdax/README.md

 Sense-annotated corpora from the Semantic Processing Across Domains project.
 This project pools together the data from several articles related to sense annotation for Danish corpora.

-This repository contains three main folders
+This repository contains three main folders:

 1. ```supersenses``` constains the all-words supersense-annotated corpus
-2. ```lexicalsample``` constains the lexical-sample annotations for a regular, dictionary based sense inventory, and for a supersense-clustered inventory.
+1. ```lexicalsample``` constains the lexical-sample annotations for a regular, dictionary based sense inventory, and for a supersense-clustered inventory.
-2. ```active_learning``` constains the resulting annotation of "Active Learning for Sense Annotation".
+1. ```active_learning``` constains the resulting annotation of "Active Learning for Sense Annotation".

+The following publications make use or document the construction of this resource.

 ```
 @inproceedings{olsenetal2015,